Importance of 997's -

-What is an EDI 997 - Functional Acknowledgment (FA)
+What is EDI 997 Functional Acknowledgement?

 The EDI 997 is also known as EDIFACT CONTROL and x12 997 Functional Acknowledgement serves as a receipt from the receiving trading partner in response to a transaction sent by the sending trading partner.
 This document also reports any formatting errors or loss of data.
 It can be sent by any trading partner in response to an individual EDI message or a group of messages.